 Not too long ago, I mentioned giving y’all an overview of a typical day using Timberdoodle & Sonlight w/ Mother Goose Time, so here it goes.

 Quick disclaimer before we go any further.
 I’m a blog ambassador for Mother Goose Time.
-If you’re interested, you can find out more about that here.
-We receive the Mother Goose Time preschool curriculum each month in exchange for our honest and authentic stories resulting from our personal experiences with it.
+If you’re interested, which means that we receive the Mother Goose Time preschool curriculum each month in exchange for our honest and authentic stories resulting from our personal experiences with it.
 Simple enough, right?

 Are you ready for a confession, though?
 We are absolutely head over heels in love with Mother Goose Time.
 Ditto with Timberdoodle.
 And of course Sonlight too.
 So much so that we ended up with all three.